 What Is SSH (Secure Shell)?

-- SSH (Secure Shell) is a software package that enables secure system administration and file transfers over insecure networks, such as the Internet.
+- Secure Shell is a software package that enables secure system administration and file transfers over insecure networks, such as the Internet.

 - It is the protocol and standard for secure remote login, encrypted file transfers, and secure machine-to-machine automation.